gpufit/Gpufit/docs/examples.rst

 		// generate Poisson random numbers
 		for (size_t j = 0; j < n_points_per_fit; j++)
 		{
-			std::poisson_distribution< int > poisson_dist(temp[j]);
+			std::poisson_distribution< int > poisson_dist(temp_gauss[j]);
 			data[i * n_points_per_fit + j] = static_cast<float>(poisson_dist(rng));
 		}
 	}

-Thus, in this example the difference between data for each fit only in the random noise.
+Thus, in this example, the data for each fit differs only in the random noise.
 This, and the randomized initial guesses for each fit, result in each fit returning slightly different best-fit parameters.

-We set the model and estimator IDs for the fit accordingly.
+Next, the model and estimator IDs are set, corresponding to the 2D Gaussian fit model function, and the MLE estimator.

 .. code-block:: cpp